watson-developer-cloud/node-red-labs/utilities/box_setup/README.md

 Go to [https://app.box.com/files](https://app.box.com/files) and login if you haven't already

 Click the Upload button and upload the files needed for various labs.
-This github has he following files you can use :
+This github has the following files you may use in one of the other Labs :

 conversational-agent-application-starter-kit.csv